-The Professional Practice Program, also known as cooperative education or co-op, offers students an opportunity for selected practical experience purposefully intermingled with a gradually expanding academic background.
+The Professional Practice Program, also known as "co-op," offers students an opportunity for selected practical experience purposefully intermingled with a gradually expanding academic background.
 This unique college program originated at the University of Cincinnati in 1906.

-Students enrolled in the following programs are required to participate in the Professional Practice Program:
+Students enrolled in the following program are required to participate in the Professional Practice Program: